cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ~~~

 -   sgn0(x): This function returns either +1 or -1 indicating the "sign" of x,
-    where sgn0(x) == -1 just when x is lexically greater than -x.
+    where sgn0(x) == -1 just when x is "negative".
-    Thus, this function considers 0 to be positive.
+    In other words, this function always considers 0 to be positive.
-    The following procedure implements sgn0(x) in constant time.
+    This function may be implemented in multiple ways; {{sgn0-variants}} defines two variants.
+    Throughout the document, sgn0 is used generically to mean either of these variants.
+    Each suite in {{suites}} specifies the sgn0 variant to be used.

+-   abs(x): The absolute value of x is defined in terms of sgn0
+    in the natural way, namely, abs(x) := sgn0(x) * x.

+-   inv0(x): This function returns the multiplicative inverse of x in F,
+    extended to all of F by fixing inv0(0) == 0.
+    To implement inv0 in constant time, compute inv0(x) := x^(q - 2).
+    Notice on input 0, the output is 0 as required.

+-   I2OSP and OS2IP: These functions are used to convert an octet string to
+    and from a non-negative integer as described in {{RFC8017}}.

+-   a \|\| b: denotes the concatenation of bit strings a and b.

+## sgn0 variants {#sgn0-variants}

+This section defines two ways of determining the "sign" of an element of F.
+The variant that should be used is a matter of convention.
+Other sgn0 variants are possible, but the two given below appear to cover
+all commonly used notions of sign.

+It is recommended to select the variant that matches the point decompression
+method of the target curve.
+In particular, since point decompression requires computing a square root
+and then choosing the sign of the resulting point, all decompression methods
+specify, implicitly or explicitly, a method for determining the sign of an
+element of F.
+It is convenient for hash-to-curve and decompression to agree on a notion of
+sign, since this potentially allows for simpler implementations.

-    See {{bg-curves}} for a discussion of representing x as a vector.
+See {{bg-curves}} for a discussion of representing x as a vector; this
+representation is used in both of the variants immediately below.

+### Big endian variant {#sgn0-be}

+The following sgn0 variant is defined such that sgn0\_be(x) = -1
+just when the big-endian encoding of x is lexically greater than
+the encoding of -x.

+This variant is convenient when points are serialized
+in big-endian byte order, or when points are serialized
+according to IEEE 1363a-2004 {{p1363a}} and the extension
+degree of F is greater than 1.

 ~~~
-sgn0(x)
+sgn0_be(x)

 Parameters:
-- F, a finite field of characteristic p and order q = p^m, m >= 1.
+- F, a finite field of characteristic p and order q = p^m.
+- p, the characteristic of F (see immediately above).
+- m, the extension degree of F, m >= 1 (see immediately above).

 Input: x, an element of F.
 Output: -1 or 1 (an integer).